-&lt;sup>1 University Postgraduate Research Board for the Master of Philosophy.
+1 University Postgraduate Research Board for the Master of Philosophy.

-Where ethics is required, it is incumbent on the student and supervisors or paper leader to ensure that any requirements for ethical approval have been met prior to commencement of recruitment and data collection.
+Where ethics is required, it is incumbent on the student and supervisors or paper leader to ensure that any requirements for ethical approval have been met prior to commencement of the data gathering.